manojnathyogi/senior-project-CS/README.md

 ## Deployment

+The application is currently deployed on **Render**.
+See `RENDER_DEPLOYMENT.md` for complete deployment instructions.

+### Quick Deployment Summary

+**Backend:** Deployed as a Web Service on Render
+- Uses PostgreSQL database
+- Configured with SendGrid for email sending
+- Auto-deploys from GitHub

+**Frontend:** Deployed as a Static Site on Render
+- Configured with SPA routing support
+- Connects to backend API

-### Railway Deployment
+### Alternative: Railway Deployment

-Railway is a cloud platform that can deploy both frontend and backend services.
-Follow these steps:
+Railway is another cloud platform option.
+See `RAILWAY_DEPLOYMENT.md` for detailed instructions:

 #### Prerequisites